Experienced Alimony (Spousal) Support Law Firm with Attorneys in Gainesville, GA and Braselton, GA

-At McLeod Law Firm P.C., we know that one of the biggest worries for those experiencing the breakdown of a marriage is the financial implications of a divorce.
-Alimony payments (also known as maintenance or spousal support) are one of the most highly contested issues in Georgia divorce cases, and our law firm has significant expertise and over 20 years of experience handling them to our clients’ benefit.
+At McLeod Law Firm P.C., we know that one of the biggest concerns for those experiencing the breakdown of a marriage is the financial implications of a divorce.
+Alimony payments (also known as maintenance or spousal support) are one of the most highly contested issues in Georgia divorce cases, and our law firm has significant expertise and experience handling them for our clients’ benefit.

-Whether you have been the main household income earner during your marriage or the dependent partner, we have the resources and tools to ensure that you get what you need and deserve so you can start your new phase of life in the best financial position possible.
+Whether you have been the main income-earner during your marriage or the dependent partner, we have the resources and tools to ensure you can start the next phase of life in the best financial position possible.

 Types of Alimony (Spousal Support) Available in Georgia

-In Georgia, the courts have broad powers to determine the award of spousal support and they can make temporary, rehabilitative and permanent alimony awards.
-The court will assess any award on the needs of the party seeking alimony and the capability of the other party to pay.
-Either spouse, regardless of gender, may be required to make alimony payments, and generally speaking, a spousal support award will take into account the ability of the dependent partner to earn his or her own income.
+In Georgia, the courts have broad powers to determine the award of spousal support and they can make temporary, rehabilitative, and permanent alimony awards.
+The court will assess any award on the needs of the party seeking alimony and the capability of the other party to pay. “[A]limony is authorized, but not required, to be awarded to either party in accordance with the needs of the party and the ability of the other party to pay.”
+O.C.G.A. § 19-6-1.
+Either spouse, regardless of gender, may be required to make alimony payments, and generally speaking, a spousal support award will take into account the ability of the dependent partner to earn his or her income.

 The court can award temporary alimony for a short period of time so that the dependent partner can pay his or her bills and expenses while the divorce case proceeds through the court.

-At McLeod Law Firm P.C., our family law attorneys work with you to file a motion for a hearing to establish temporary alimony and at the same time may request a temporary advance of your legal fees and child support if appropriate.
+At McLeod Law Firm P.C., we will work with you to file a motion for a hearing to establish temporary alimony and at the same time may request a temporary award of your legal fees and child support if appropriate.